 The taxes on all types of interest on investments in your individual retirement account are deferred for as long as the money remains in your IRA.
 This allows more of your money to be reinvested into additional investment products, which can make the value of your IRA increase more rapidly.
 You don't report interest income generated by investments held in your IRA when you file your federal income tax return.

 Distributions from your traditional IRA are typically taxed as ordinary income.
 This includes the portion of your distribution that comes from your contributions as well as earnings produced by investments held in your IRA.
 Non-deductible contributions you made to your traditional IRA are not taxed when distributed, but any earnings produced by those contributions are taxable.
 Non-qualified distributions, those taken before you reach age 59 1/2, may be subject to an additional 10 percent tax penalty.
-The interest income generated by your IRA investments is not taxed as interest, but as ordinary income.
+Under a traditional IRA, interest earned is taxed, therefore, when you withdraw it from your account.
 If you put a tax-exempt municipal bond into your IRA, the interest paid by that bond, which would normal be exempt from federal income taxes, will be taxed as ordinary income.

 Roth IRA Distributions